Planning

 6. What to Do in France

-7. Itinerary and How to Get Around
+7. Itinerary and How to Tour France

 8. Share Your Itinerary, Review, and Start Booking